COVID-19 Library Announcement

 Computers in the library are provided for educational purposes only.
 Priority is always

-carefully monitored at each campus to prevent this type of use.
+at each campus to prevent this type of use.
 See the library's computer rules and regulations and the college's computer policy and procedure.

 The Library of Horry-Georgetown Technical College will accept donations with the understanding that they will not necessarily be added to the collection.
 The Donation Form will be submitted with the donation.
 Donations are acknowledged with a form letter.
 Click here to view our collection development guidelines.